 What does any of this have to do with my SEO I hear you asking, mouse crawling towards the back button.
 My Friday night theatrics are a modification on a little explored SEO theory which could compete with link building.
 Moz showed a similar method move one of their pages 6 spaces up the organic listings to #1 in just 3 hours.*

 Both these ranking factors are harder to prove than most.
 Some people believe that bookmarks are as strong a ranking factor as backlinks.
 Others believe that Google completely ignores them.
-Later I’ll analyse data from both sides of the debate and come to my own conclusion but I urge you to see what log
+Later I’ll analyse data from both sides of the debate and let you make your conclusion.

 In the meantime you can’t just trust other people’s experience.
-Pro or casual if you have the chance you should explore test every factor you can.
+Pro or casual if you have the chance you should explore and regularly A/B Test any good idea you have.
 Google are so secretive, who knows what treasure you can uncover with a bit of analysis.

 *Case study analysis in ‘Clickthrough rate and Correlations‘